 - Flashlight, gloves and a helmet.

-Not included: Meals (we recommend bringing packed lunch).
+- Meals (we recommend bringing packed lunch).

 Bring with you: Warm clothes, gloves, headwear (wool hat, etc.), sturdy shoes.
 Waterproof outer layers.